 Data collected from 2007 to 2011 indicate a sharp decline in the crappie population abundance at South Holston.
-The 2012-2013 data shows an increase from strong year classes that have started the rebuilding process and TWRA began a stocking program introducing black-nose black crappie in the lake.
+The 2012-2014 data shows an increase from strong year classes that have started the rebuilding process and TWRA began a stocking program introducing black-nose black crappie in the lake.
 The 10-inch minimum size limit should help keep spawning adults in the population and minimize the effects of recruitment failure.
+In 2014, VDGIF biologist collected one black-nose crappie in the Virginia portion of South Holston Lake.

-The size structure of the crappie population was good in the 2013 sample compared to the previous years.
+The size structure of the crappie population was excellent in the 2014 sample compared to the previous years.
 The number of preferred size crappie (10 inches or greater) increased dramatically during 2007 and 2008, but declined sharply in 2009 (Figure 4).
-This is the result of fish from older age classes dying.
-There are still a lot of nice crappie available for anglers to catch as indicated by the increase in catch rate of preferred size crappie collected in 2013.
-Sixty-five percent of black crappie collected in 2013 measured 10 inches in length or larger.
-These fish should provide good fishing, and hopefully some of them will find suitable spawning conditions and produce a good year class to get the population trend headed in a positive direction.
+The population has been rebuilding since 2012 and is at record levels.
+Seventy-seven percent of black crappie collected in 2014 measured 10 inches in length or larger.
+These fish should provide good fishing for years to come, and hopefully with suitable spawning conditions and recruitment will continue to be good.

 Figure 4.
-Number of preferred and memorable size black crappie collected per hour of electrofishing in South Holston Reservoir 1999-2013.
+Number of preferred and memorable size black crappie collected per hour of electrofishing in South Holston Reservoir 1999-2014.
 Preferred size (blue columns) is 10 inches for black crappie.
 Memorable size (gold columns) is 12 inches for black crappie.